bxparks/AceTime/USER_GUIDE.md

 occurs twice.
 If the `getUtcOffsetForDateTime()` method is given a time of 01:30, it will arbitrarily decide which offset to return.

 The `printAbbrevTo(printer, epochSeconds)` method prints the human-readable timezone abbreviation used at the given `epochSeconds` to the `printer`.
+For example, this be "PST" for Pacific Standard Time, or "BST" for British Summer Time.

 #### Fixed TimeZone (kTypeFixed)